-People used to pay big money to get more backlinks, and now they are willing to pay just as much to remove bad links.
+People used to pay big money to get more backlinks, and now they’re willing to pay just as much to remove bad links.

 Crazy, isn’t it?

-In this article, I will show you how the backlinks removal process works and how you can delete unwanted backlinks.
+In this article, I’ll show you how the backlink removal process works and how you can delete unwanted backlinks.

 Things to consider before removing backlinks

-- Hiring a link removal company is expensive and most of the time not worth it.
+2. Hiring a link removal company is expensive and, most of the time, not worth it.
 It’s best to remove bad backlinks on your own.
-There is no secret formula to remove links.
+There’s no secret formula to remove links.

-Any link removal action starts with a backlinks analysis.
-You have to know what backlinks you must remove and which ones you should keep.
+Any link removal action starts with a backlink analysis.
+You have to know which backlinks you must remove and which ones you should keep.

-Follow the steps below to perform a correct backlinks analysis:
+Follow the steps below to perform a correct backlink analysis:

-- Next, you’ll have to import the links from Google Webmaster Tools, into Monitor Backlinks.
+3. Next, you’ll have to import the backlinks from Google Search Console into Monitor Backlinks.

-Go to Google Webmaster Tools and click on “Search Traffic” and then on “Links to Your Site”.
+To do that, go to Google Search Console and click on “Search Traffic,” and then on “Links to Your Site.”

-On the next page, you’ll see a module “who links the most”.
+On the next page, you’ll see the module “Who links the most.”